 We discovered a critical item about this pictograph that was not known until our recent visit.
-Although the paint is faded, you can see that the circle on the left was originally painted with a small white circle at the center, surrounded by black paint.
+Although the paint is faded, you can see that the circle on the left originally had a small white circle at its center, surrounded by black paint.
 The circle on the right has a black circle that was surrounded by white paint.
 That makes these two circles opposites.

-The small white circle with surrounding black paint is visible in these two images.
+The small white circle with a black border is visible in both images.
 The left image was taken during the Winter Solstice, and the right photo was taken during the equinox.

-The design likely symbolizes the duality and balance between light and darkness (or day and night), reflecting broader Indigenous cosmological themes of harmony, cycles, and renewal.
+The design likely symbolizes the duality and balance between light and darkness, reflecting broader Indigenous cosmological themes of harmony, cycles, and renewal.
 The left circle-with its white center surrounded by black-may represent the dominance of darkness encroaching on light, akin to the shortening days leading into winter.
-The right circle, inversely colored with a black center surrounded by white, could signify the return of light overtaking darkness, marking the lengthening days after the turning point.
+The right circle, inversely colored with a black center surrounded by white, probably signifies the return of light overtaking darkness, and marking the lengthening days after the turning point.
+The following minute-by-minute panels, created by Bill Yeates, gives a very good depiction of the moving solar markings.